Sabbath Rest #4 - Sabbath in the Old Testament

 Later on, when it became part of the Ten Commandments, the punishment for non-compliance was cut-off from everybody and potential death:

 “Six days may work be done; but in the seventh is the sabbath of rest, holy to the Lord: whosoever doeth any work in the sabbath day, he shall surely be put to death.” – Exodus 31:15

 Also, when the Israelites were captive in Babylon, they became comfortable and complacent.
-Sabbath-keeping slacked off, and there were instances such as Nehemiah being frustrated about work and trade on these days when some had arrived back to rebuild Jerusalem:
+Sabbath-keeping slacked off, and there were instances such as Nehemiah being frustrated about trading on these days when some had arrived back to rebuild Jerusalem:

 “In those days saw I in Judah some treading winepresses on the sabbath, and bringing in sheaves, and lading asses; as also wine, grapes, and figs, and all manner of burdens, which they brought into Jerusalem on the sabbath day: and I testified against them in the day wherein they sold victuals.” – Nehemiah 13:15

-To symbolise this on the Sabbath Camper display, there's a 'warning' sign placed highlighting the dangers in the Old Covenant period of not observing the Sabbath.
+To symbolise this on the Sabbath Camper display, a 'warning' sign is placed highlighting the dangers in the Old Covenant period of not observing the Sabbath.